MoonCoder2/BlogPostCodeTest/README.md

 ```

 In conclusion, I accept the id as input, but in the absence of adhering to legacy I will return
-400 for malformed input.
-PUT will not return 404 but will create the resource instead of 405.
+400 for malformed input instead of 405.
+PUT will not return 404 but will create the resource.

 ## 6. H2 database